 The pricing below is based on data transferred “in” and “out” of Amazon DocumentDB.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
 For customers with a Japanese billing address, use of AWS is subject to Japanese Consumption Tax.
 Learn more.

-- Data transferred between Amazon DocumentDB and Amazon EC2 Instances in the same Availability Zone is free.
+Data transferred between Amazon DocumentDB and Amazon Elastic Compute Cloud (EC2) instances in the same Availability Zone is free.

-- Data transferred between Availability Zones for replication of Multi-AZ deployments is free.
+Data transferred between AZs for replication of multi-AZ deployments is free.

-- Amazon DocumentDB instances inside VPC: For data transferred between an Amazon EC2 instance and Amazon DocumentDB instance in different Availability Zones of the same Region, Amazon EC2 Regional Data Transfer charges apply on both sides of transfer.
+Amazon DocumentDB instances inside Amazon Virtual Private Cloud (VPC): For data transferred between an Amazon EC2 instance and DocumentDB instance in different AZs of the same Region, EC2 Regional Data Transfer charges apply on both sides of transfer.

-Assume that your Amazon DocumentDB cluster is running a two instance db.r5.large cluster (on-demand) in US East (N. Virginia), you store 50 GB of data with 50 GB backup, perform 200 Million I/Os per month.
+Assume that your Amazon DocumentDB cluster is running a two-instance db.r5.large cluster (on-demand) in US East (N. Virginia), you store 50 GB of data with 50 GB backup and perform 200 million I/Os per month.